braydentang1/NHLPlayoffs/README.md

 # NHLPlayoffs
+A model that aims to predict the outcome of a NHL playoff series before the first game is played.

-An attempt to predict the NHL playoffs.
-Currently sits at 0.675 AUROC.\
+Currently sits at 0.675 AUROC.

 ### Folder Descriptions:

+..*All Team Stats: